Ernest Troubridge: Pursuit of Goeben and Breslau

 From his experiences in the Russo-Japanese War, Troubridge was aware that modern naval ordnance could devastate his squadron and that the Goeben's 11-inch guns considerably outranged his own, which consisted of 9.2-inch and 7.5-inch guns.
-A night attack on the German force using the cruiser HMS Dublin failed when the British ship failed to make contact, so Troubridge attempted to catch the Germans in narrow waters to reduce the range.
-Troubridge was still unaware of German intentions, and feared they might double-back to the north east and effect a junction with the Austro-Hungarian fleet.
+A night attack on the German force using the cruiser HMS Dublin failed when the British ship was unable to make contact, so Troubridge attempted to catch the Germans in narrow waters to reduce the range.
+Troubridge was still unaware of German intentions, and feared they might double back to the north-east and effect a junction with the Austro-Hungarian fleet.
 Troubridge resolved to intercept the German squadron and headed southwards to do so, but his flag captain, Fawcet Wray, argued against seeking battle.
 Troubridge was reluctant to do so anyway, knowing that his ships would be both outranged and attacking in daylight, but felt it was the only honourable option.
-Wray argued that it would be suicide for the squadron to fight the bigger and longer-ranging guns of the Goeben and as Wray had a particular reputation in the fleet as an expert on gunnery, Troubridge allowed himself to be persuaded.
+Wray argued that it would be suicide for the squadron to fight the bigger and longer-ranging guns of the Goeben and, as Wray had a particular reputation in the fleet as an expert on gunnery, Troubridge allowed himself to be persuaded.
 In tears, Troubridge ordered the chase to be abandoned, a decision that caused Wray to say 'Sir, this is the bravest thing you have ever done.'
 Troubridge's signal was transmitted shortly afterwards: 4.49am, 7/8/14, to Milne:Being only able to meet Goeben outside the range of our guns and inside his, I have abandoned the chase with my squadron.
 Goeben evidently going to the Eastern Mediterranean.
 The chase abandoned, the Germans made it to Constantinople, and the ships were almost immediately turned over to the Turkish Navy.

 Court-martial

 Both Troubridge and Milne came under considerable criticism for their failure to engage and destroy the German squadron, criticism which intensified when it appeared that the presence of the German ships had been influential in the subsequent Turkish decision to enter the war.
 Troubridge was ordered back to Britain in September, and faced a court of inquiry held at the Navigation School, Portsmouth.
 After investigating the events surrounding the chase of Goeben and Breslau, the court of inquiry decided to court-martial Troubridge on the grounds of his failure to engage the enemy.
-The court martial was held on board HMS Bulwark, moored at Portland, from 5 to 9 November 1914.
-After deliberations the court came to the conclusion that the charge was not proved, owing to the nature of his orders and the Admiralty's failure to clarify them, and Troubridge was 'fully and honourably acquitted'.
-Despite this victory the criticism lingered, with accusations that he had let the fleet down.
+The court-martial was held on board HMS Bulwark, moored at Portland, from 5 to 9 November 1914.
+After deliberating, the court came to the conclusion that the charge was not proved, owing to the nature of his orders and the Admiralty's failure to clarify them, and Troubridge was 'fully and honourably acquitted'.
+Despite this verdict, the criticism lingered, with accusations that he had let the fleet down.
 Neither Troubridge nor Milne received another seagoing command, and in January 1915 Troubridge was appointed to head the British naval mission to Serbia.